getsentry/snuba/docs/source/clickhouse/schema_design.rst

 To facilitate faster searching on dictionary columns, we tend to create bloom filter indices on a hashes of both the unique ``key`` values of each row as well as hashes of all the ``key=value`` pairs of each row.
-The `bloom filter <https://en.wikipedia.org/wiki/Bloom_filter>`_  registers these in a stochastic data structure designed to quickly determine which elements do NOT exist in a set, So that it can model the entire unbounded keyspace in a fixed amount of memory, a bloom filter is designed to have false positives.
+The `bloom filter <https://en.wikipedia.org/wiki/Bloom_filter>`_  registers these in a stochastic data structure designed to quickly determine which elements do NOT exist in a set.
+So that it can model the entire unbounded keyspace in a fixed amount of memory, a bloom filter is designed to have false positives.
 This means that there is actually a performance **penalty** if the value is often present in the underlying set: First, the value must be tested